FAA: No more commercial astronaut wings, too many launching

 CAPE CANAVERAL, Fla.
 (AP) — Heads up, future space travelers: No more commercial astronaut wings will be awarded from the Federal Aviation Administration after this year.

-The FAA said Friday it’s clipping its astronaut wings because too many people are now launching into space.
+The FAA said Friday it’s clipping its astronaut wings because too many people are now launching into space and it’s getting out of the astronaut designation business entirely.

 The news comes one day ahead of Blue Origin’s planned liftoff from West Texas with former NFL player and TV celebrity Michael Strahan.
 He and his five fellow passengers will still be eligible for wings since the FAA isn’t ending its long-standing program until Jan.
 1.